smartlab-br/nuxt-vuetify-node/README.md

 # nuxt-vuetify-node
-Pre-packaged dependencies for applications built on top of nodejs, nuxt, vue and vuetify
+Pre-packaged dependencies for applications built on top of nodejs, nuxt, vue and vuetify.

+Image tag follows Node version.